 But there are still potential struggles ahead.
 In recent years, scientists have found success in pushing silicon to higher frequencies without carbon nanotubes.
 Others have built CMOS circuits out of gallium nitride, though Galatsis says that carbon nanotubes handle low voltages much better than GaN.

 There is a cautionary tale in the fall of RF Nano, one of the few compaines to have also tried selling carbon nanotube chips for RF applications.
-Founded in 2006, it raised around $9.5 million in funding for its CMOS-compatible chips, but it has since closed down, as pointed out by the Wall Street Journal.
+Founded in 2006, it raised around $9.5 million in funding for its CMOS-compatible chips, but it has since closed down, according to the Wall Street Journal.

 For now, Galatsis is taking a conservative approach to selling the carbon-on-silicon chips, aiming the Zebra wafers at scientists and researchers.
 But he views the release as crucial first step: “We have to start crawling before we start walking and running.”